luna7111/cub3D/README.md

 ## Overview

 The program renders a real-time 3D representation of a 2D map defined in a text-based input file.
-You can move freely through the environment, with solid walls and basic collision detection.
+You can move freely through an environment with solid walls.

 </br>
 </br>